VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-08-30-stride-community-toolkit-preview-code-only-feature-basics.md

 }
 ```

 - `game.Input.IsKeyDown()` checks if a key is currently held down.
-This is useful for continuous movement while a key is pressed.
+This is useful for continuous actions, like moving an object as long as the key is pressed.
-- `game.Input.IsKeyPressed()` checks if a key was pressed once.
-This is ideal for actions that should only trigger once per key press, like applying an impulse to a physics object.
+- `game.Input.IsKeyPressed()` checks if a key was pressed and released once.
+This is ideal for triggering actions that should only occur once per key press, such as applying an impulse to a physics object, to avoid multiple impulses being applied while the key is held down.

 **Additional Points:**